Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Notation

 \section{Notation}

-{{\lambda^+}} {\mathbb{N}} The set of (finite binary) strings with $\{0,1\}^*$, set of strings of length $\ell$ with $ \{0,1\}^\ell$, and the set of (infinite binary) sequences with $\{0,1\}^\infty$.
+{{\lambda^+}} {\mathbb{N}} The set of (finite binary) strings is denoted with $\{0,1\}^*$, the set of strings of length $\ell$ with $ \{0,1\}^\ell$, and the set of (infinite binary) sequences with $\{0,1\}^\infty$.
 The length of string $s$ is denoted with $|s|$.
-The empty string has length $0$.
+The empty string, $\epsilon$, has length $0$.
+That is, $|\epsilon|=0$.
 If a string $s$ is a prefix of string (or sequence) $s'$ we write $s\preceq s'$.
 The binary value of a sequence $\sigma$ at position $p$ is denoted with $\sigma_p$.
 A set of sequences prefixed by some string $s$ is called a basic set and is denoted with $\sqs s$.
-A union of basic sets is called an open set, it's complement a closed set, and a union of finitely many basic sets is a clopen set (both open and closed).
+A union of basic sets is called an open set, its complement a closed set, and a union of finitely many basic sets is a clopen set (both open and closed).
 A union of disjoint sets is denoted with symbol $\sqcup$ .

 A restriction $r$ is a sequence of symbols $0$, $1$ or $*$.
 The set of restrictions is denoted with $\{0,1,*\}^\infty$.
 We denote the symbol at position $p$ in restriction $r$ with $r_p$.
 An infinite binary sequence $\sigma$ is consistent with a restriction $r$ if at every position $p$ where $r_p\neq *$, $\sigma_p=r_p$.
 We denote the set of sequences consistent with restriction $r$ with $\sqs r$, it is a closed set.
 For a set of restrictions $R$, $\sqs R$ denotes the set of sequences that are consistent with any restriction in $R$.